shree214ram/DSA/Motivation/Planning/dailyTrackerForAllProcess.md

     GCP [DisasterRecovery,RegionalDeployment,Argo,SLO-SLI,Cloud-Armer,FirewallRulles,TrafficManagement,]
     [in my last company for mongo/postgres(cloudsql)/UI+bcakend docker Images via YAML files Repo every thing they were doing from that and they given like one KATA tranng for just attach image in yaml and deply and for services, networking,cloudarmer, network plocy ingress every thing was separet Repo and once we do some KRM so it  goes deploy and een Dev to QA , QA to UT , ut to prod and DR also every thing  they were mainiging via single Repo only because that was Big Interprice so ? one line :==========

-    That is GitOps with KRM and continuous delivery (like ArgoCD or Anthos), which automates everything for scale, whereas building from scratch lets you start simple with direct kubectl and GCP commands before building out full pipeline repos.]
+    That is GitOps Kata with KRM and continuous delivery (like ArgoCD or Anthos), which automates everything for scale, whereas building from scratch lets you start simple with direct kubectl and GCP commands before building out full pipeline repos.]

     [service_account or IIM  , Or vault for connectivity from one pod to another like cloud shell to GCP VM PG]